Manchester United plc – Annual report – 30 June 2021

-A charge of £1,917,000 (2017: £nil; 2016: £nil) has been made to the income statement during the year, representing the present value of the additional contributions the Group is expected to pay to remedy the revised deficit of the Scheme.
+A charge of £nil (2019: £nil; 2018: £1,917,000) has been made to the statement of profit or loss during the year, representing the present value of the additional contributions the Group is expected to pay to remedy the revised deficit of the Scheme.

 The funding objective of the Trustees of the Scheme is to have sufficient assets to meet the Technical Provisions of the Scheme.
 In order to remove the deficit revealed at the previous actuarial valuation (dated 31 August 2017), deficit contributions are payable by all participating clubs.
 Payments are made in accordance with a pension contribution schedule.
 As the Scheme is closed to accrual, there are no additional costs associated with the accruing of members’ future benefits.
 In the case of a club being relegated from the Football League and being unable to settle its debt then the remaining clubs may, in exceptional circumstances, have to share the deficit.

 Upon the wind-up of the Scheme with a surplus, any surplus will be used to augment benefits.
 Under the more likely scenario of there being a deficit, this will be split amongst the clubs in line with their contribution schedule.
 Should an individual club choose to leave the Scheme, they would be required to pay their share of the deficit based on a proxy buyout basis (i.e. valuing the benefits on a basis consistent with buying out the benefits with an insurance company).